2025-2028

 Hosted our first ever Stakeholder Convening to gain input from neighbors, volunteers, agency partners, and state agency supporters into the future priorities of the food bank.

-INCREASE FOOD ACCESS
+PILLAR ▶ A: INCREASE FOOD ACCESS

 By 2028, we aim to advance partnerships and programs throughout Connecticut to offer food assistance that is accessible, equitable, coordinated, and effective.